-- 4 oz. unsalted butter, softened
+- 8 tbsp.
+(4 oz.) unsalted butter, softened

-- 3 tbsp. minced cilantro
+- 3 tbsp. finely chopped cilantro

-- 2 (2-lb.) live lobsters
+- Two 2-lb. live lobsters

-- 1⁄4 cup extra-virgin olive oil
+- ¼ cups extra-virgin olive oil

-- Kosher salt and freshly ground black pepper, to taste
+- Kosher salt and freshly ground black pepper

 - Using a heavy cleaver, split each lobster in half lengthwise through its head and tail.
 Scoop out and discard the yellow-green innards and cut off the claws.
-Transfer the lobster halves, shell side down, to a baking sheet; crack the lobster claws and transfer them to the baking sheet.
-Drizzle lobster halves and claws with oil and season with salt and pepper.
+Transfer the lobster halves, shell side down, to a baking sheet.
+Using the dull side of the cleaver, crack the claws and transfer them to the baking sheet.
+Generously drizzle the lobster halves and claws with olive oil and season lightly with salt and black pepper.